Kamus SABDA Mobile

 Sample sentences: Somebody ----s something

-13. extend(v = verb.contact) Array - open or straighten out; unbend; "Can we extend the legs of this dining table?"
+13. extend(v = verb.contact) - open or straighten out; unbend; "Can we extend the legs of this dining table?"

-Derived forms adjective extendible1, adjective extensible1
+Derived form adjective extendible1, adjective extensible1

 Sample sentences: Somebody ----s something